 I’ll bet you also have some fun things that make life in the shop a little easier.
 I will also bet many of our readers would love to see your creative solutions and learn from your creativity.

 Please take some photos, then send a short story.
 We’ll add your submission to our Solutions vault.

-I needed to use the wall space where the old Tandem bicycle hung.
-It was a fine hanging job with a couple pulleys and such, but I really want that wall space for something different.
+I need to use the wall space where the old Tandem bicycle hangs.
+It is a fine hanging job with a couple pulleys and such, but I really want that wall space for something different.